sherlok/sherlastic/README.md

       "message":"Fess is Java based full text search server provided as OSS product."
     }'

-The minhash value is calculated automatically when adding the document.
+The sherlok value is calculated automatically when adding the document.
 You can check it as below:

     $ curl -XGET "localhost:9200/my_index/my_type/1?pretty&fields=sherlok_value,_source"